-- Behaved in a way that has harmed or may have harmed a young person - · Possibly committed a criminal offence against or related to a young person - Behaved in a way that indicates they may pose a risk to young people.
+- · Possibly committed a criminal offence against or related to a young person - \cdot Behaved in a way that indicates they may pose a risk to young people.

 The Safeguarding Lead of WPCC will need to assess whether to contact the LADO prior to discussing the allegation or concern with the individual.
 This will be undertaken on an individual basis depending on the level of risk to young people.
-A formal referral can be made to https://www.worcestershire.gov.uk/info/20559/refer_to_childrens_social_care/1659/are_you_worried_about_an_adult_who_works_with_children.
+A formal referral can be made to

-This is submitted securely to LADO@worcschildrensfirst.org.uk .
+This is submitted securely to LADO@worcschildrensfirst.org.uk.
 The LADO team can be contacted on 01905 846221.